blanana/twitchplays/README.md

-This is a twitch bot that executes commands on your computer
+This is a twitch bot that executes commands on your computer.\
+Current features:\
+mouse control, keyboard control, specifying the holding time in the message

 start the bot:
 - make sure the libraries are installed